Do you need a financial adviser?

 We are often the biggest detriment to our own returns.

-Vanguard published a study in 2020 where they attempted to quantify adviser alpha or the amount advice adds to investment returns.
-The chart below shows Vanguard’s quantified value-add of best practices in wealth management across various regions.
-As illustrated, the most value add to the average client experience came in the form of behavioural coaching.
+Vanguard published a study in 2020 where they attempted to quantify their ‘adviser alpha’ or the amount advice adds to investment returns.
+The chart below shows the quantified value-add of best practices in wealth management across various regions.

 Figure 3: Quantifying Vanguard Adviser’s Alpha.
 Source: Vanguard.
 2020.

-Besides the behavioural value-add, advisers also provide valuable strategies on tax structuring, cost savings through cheaper product options and better investment performance that avoids reactive decisions.
+Besides the behavioural value-add, advisers also provide strategies on tax structuring, cost savings through cheaper product options and better investment performance that avoids reactive decisions.